 At the end of successfully completing a five-year period on this type of visa, the holder can - subject to certain requirements - qualify to apply for permanent residence or indefinite leave to remain.

 What if a UK branch/subsidiary has already been established?

-Sole representative visas are only available to overseas firms that have no commercial presence already in the United Kingdom (i.e. a branch, subsidiary or another representative in the UK).
-However, it is permissible to form a UK company in anticipation of such an appointment, so long as that UK company exists only as a shell and has not started to trade yet.
+Sole representative visas are only available to overseas firms that have no branch, subsidiary or presence in the UK.
+However, it is permissible to form a UK company in anticipation of such an appointment, so long as that UK company exists only as a shell entity and has not started to trade yet.